czbiohub-sf/cerebra/paper/paper.md

 ![checkout](workflow.jpg)

-If the researcher has access to non-neoplastic (ie. healthy) or another sort of 'control' tissue then **germline-filter** is the proper starting point.
-This module will remove 'germline' variants that are common between the control and the experimental tissue so as to not bias the results by including non disease causing variants. [todo: more about the method].
+If the researcher has access to non-neoplastic (*ie.* healthy) or another sort of 'control' tissue then **germline-filter** is the proper starting point.
+This module removes 'germline' variants that are common between the control and the experimental tissue so as to not bias the results by including non disease causing variants.
+We initiate a thread pool then use the
+[vcfpy](https://pypi.org/project/vcfpy/) library to quickly identify shared variants across vcf files, then write new ones that only contain unique variants.
 The output is a set of trimmed-down vcf files.

-**count-mutations** reports the raw number of variants found in each sample. [todo: more about the method] [todo: what is the output?]

-**find-aa-mutations** implements an interval tree to quickly match genomic coordinates from vcf entries to RNA transcripts and peptide-level mutations.
-It utilizes python's multiprocessing and thus processes multiple vcf entries in parallel.
-The output is a single hierarchically ordered output file (.json or .csv) that reports the peptide-level mutations associated with each sample as well as the coresponding gene.
+**count-mutations** builds a genome interval tree from the reference gtf, reads in a vcf file and converts it to a [vcfpy](https://pypi.org/project/vcfpy/) object and then processes vcf entries in parallel.
+Each variant is matched to its corresponding gene and gene-wise counts are stored in shared memory.
+We then report the raw number of variants found in each sample.
+The output is a csv file that contains counts for each sample versus every gene in the genome.

+**find-aa-mutations** loads the reference .gtf, indexes the genome fasta file with [pyfaidx](https://pypi.org/project/pyfaidx/) for memory efficient access and then constructes a genome interval tree that can quickly match genomic coordinates from vcf entries to peptide-level mutations.
+In addition, if working with cancer samples, the user has to option of filtering out all mutations not found in the [COSMIC](https://cancer.sanger.ac.uk/cosmic) database and therefore unlikely to be pathogenic. vcf files are split chunk-wise and queried against the genome interval tree in parallel; results are stored in a shared memory object.
+We then convert variant hits to [Ensemble](https://uswest.ensembl.org/index.html) translation IDs, in acordance to the [HGVS](https://varnomen.hgvs.org/) sequence variant nomenclature.
+The output is a heirarchically ordered text file (csv or json) that reports the the Ensemble protein ID of each variant along with its associated gene, for each sample.

 We tested *cerebra* on a set of high-quality reference-grade vcf files from the [Genome in a Bottle consortium](https://www.nist.gov/programs-projects/genome-bottle).
 Each of the seven vcf files was quite large, (~2GB) and *cerebra* was run on standard hardware (Mac laptop, 2.5GHz quad-core processor, 16 GB RAM). *cerebra* processed the seven files in 44 minutes, see *Figure 2*.